 An important energy asset

-The used LNG technology procedures and operations used are environmentally friendly and strictly compliant with Greek and European legislation.
-The highest safety standards and its respect for the environment are constantly verified and certified by independent operators.
-The facility is certified for the Quality Management System it applies (ISO 9001), its sound Environmental Management (ISO 14001) and its Occupational Health and Safety ManagementSystem (OHSAS 18001).
+The used LNG technology procedures and operations (loading, storage and gasification) are environmentally friendly and strictly compliant with Greek and European legislation.
+The highest safety standards and its respect for the environment are constantly verified and certified by independent parties as the facility is certified for the Safety Management System it applies ISO 45001 and ISO 14001.

-In an international fast pacing environment, where energy plays a key role and aiming to the reliable and uninterrupted operation of the National Natural Gas System, DESFA invests in the continuous improvement of the facilities to the LNG Terminal Station.
-It reinforces one of Greece's most important energy infrastructure to effectively meet current and future energy needs of the regional and domestic market.
+In an international environment, where energy is a key factor for growth and quality of life, DESFA is strengthening one of Greece's most important energy infrastructures, to effectively meet the current and future energy needs of the country.

 The implementation of the critical projects of the LNG Terminal of Revιthoussa, with a budget of over 250 million euros, has been co-financed by funds of the European Regional Development Fund of the European Union through the Operational Program "Competitiveness, Entrepreneurship and Innovation (EPAnEK)", the Operational Programs "Competitiveness" (EPANII and EPAN), in the context of the NSRF 2014-2020, NSRF 2007-2013 and the 3rd CSF 2000-2006 respectively.